Have you ever driven by one of those houses that does the Christmas lights to music and thought “I wish I could do that!“?

 When you give the pixels an animation or another command from the computer, they’ll do as you say.
 These commands can be as simple as turning on in a single color, or as complex as a video!

-Once you program your lights, you can run your show on the computer or via a mini-computer called a Raspberry Pi, or just a regular PC.
+Once you program your lights, you can run your show on the computer or via a mini-computer called a Raspberry Pi or Beaglebone running the “FPP” software, or just a regular PC.

 This is somewhat of a simplified explanation, and there are more things that you’ll find that you’ll need as you go along.
 But, these are the basics.